-Made-up Testing.
-No made-up test is allowed unless you have the approval of the Dean of Students (DOS) or the Department Chair regarding special circumstances.
+Make-up Testing.
+No make-up quizzes or exams is allowed unless you have the approval of the Dean of Students (DOS) or the Department Chair regarding special circumstances.
 Two missed exams will result in the final grade of an 'F'.